Boris Nemtsov: Later career, 2004–2015

 On 27 April 2009, it was announced that the acting Sochi mayor and United Russia candidate Anatoly Pakhomov had won the election with 77% of the vote.
 Nemtsov, who came second with around 14% of the vote, contested the fairness of the election, alleging that he was denied media access and that government workers had been pressured to vote for Pakhomov.

-Nemtsov was among the 34 original signatories of the online anti-Putin manifesto "Putin must go", published on 10 March 2010.
+Nemtsov was among the 34 original signatories of the online anti-Putin manifesto "Putin Must Go", published on 10 March 2010.
 Six months later, in September 2010, together with Vladimir Ryzhkov, Mikhail Kasyanov and Vladimir Milov, Nemtsov formed the "For Russia without Lawlessness and Corruption" party, which, three months later was transformed into the People's Freedom Party.
-In May 2011, the party submitted an application for registration to the Ministry of Justice, but one month later it was denied.
+In May 2011, the party applied for registration with the Ministry of Justice, but the request was denied a month later.

 In response to the question "Nemtsov, Milov and Ryzhkov and others, what do they really want?" in a live television broadcast on 16 December 2010, Putin stated that during the 1990s "they dragged a lot of billions along with Berezovsky and those who are now in prison...
 They have been pulled away from the manger, they had been spending heavily, and now they want to go back and fill their pockets".
 In January 2011, Nemtsov, Milov and Ryzhkov brought suit over Putin's statement before the Moscow City Court, but the following month the suit was dismissed.
 According to the judge, Tatiana Adamova, the names of Nemtsov, Milov and Ryzhkov were used merely as common names to refer to a certain class of politicians.

+Nemtsov had befriended Michael McFaul, probably at some point before the latter was named US Ambassador to Russia in December 2011.
+Ambassador McFaul reminisces the Nemtsov told him that the best way for Putin to be stopped was to help Ukraine adopt Western values, because then Putin's claim that all Slavic people were similar and doomed to succumb to autocratic rule, would be falsified and Putin would inevitably fall.

 In a May 2013 report, Nemtsov stated that up to $30 billion had been stolen from funds allocated for the Sochi Olympics.
 He accused the Putin administration of cronyism and embezzlement of funds on a level so grand it posed a threat to Russian national security.
 He suggested "establishing a civic committee in charge of the investigation of the crimes committed around the Olympic project."